ganrad/MvcGarage/README.md

 8. [Get started with VS Code and .NET Core on MacOS] (https://channel9.msdn.com/Blogs/dotnet/Get-started-with-VS-Code-using-CSharp-and-NET-Core-on-MacOS)

 ## Description
-The *My Garage* application is a simple MVC (Model-View-Controller) Web Application that allows users to keep track of maintenance or repair work done on their vehicles.
+The *My Garage* application is a simple MVC (Model-View-Controller) Web Application that allows users to keep track of routine  maintenance and other repair work done on their vehicles.
 The application uses the following technologies -

 1. .NET Core 1.1